-From at least December 2020, Entain had information indicating that had provided false or incorrect KYC information (a "fake" email address): see Row E15 above.
+• From at least December 2020, Entain had information indicating that had provided false or incorrect KYC information (a "fake" email address): see Row E15 above.
 In terms of the sufficiency of the information that Entain had about source of wealth/source of funds, and the sufficiency of the measures taken by Entain with respect to that information: see Row E6 above.
-Without limiting Row E6 above: From at least 2 April 2019, Entain knew that was a but the sum of the sum o Entain did not make any appropriate inquiry about source of wealth/source of funds with himself until June 2023 (by this time, deposited many millions of dollars into his various accounts). due diligence records do not disclose that any consideration was given to the impact of the serious criminal charges brought against on his capacity to or his earning capacity more generally until 5 December 2023.
-Particulars: G10 from April 2 or otherwis clarify, the Without limiting Row G1 or Row G7 , at no time This was a measure appropriate to the circumstances that existed from April 2019: see r 15.10(1)(d) of the Rules. from April 2019 did Entain seek from , or otherwise take reasonable measures to clarify, the nature and purpose of ongoing business relationship with Entain.
+Without limiting Row E6 above: From at least 2 April 2019, Entain knew that source of wealth/source of funds was consistent with the transactional activity on his accounts.
+Entain did not make any appropriate inquiry about source of wealth/source of funds with himself until June 2023 (by this time, had deposited many millions of dollars into his various appropriate) accounts). due diligence records do not disclose that any consideration was given to the impact of the serious criminal charges brought against against on his capacity to against or his earning capacity more generally until 5 December 2023.
+G 510 Without limiting Row G1 or Row G7 , at no time from April 2019 did Entain seek from 1999 , or otherwise take reasonable measures to clarify, the nature and purpose of 1999 ongoing business relationship with Entain. • articulars: This was a measure appropriate to the circumstances that existed from April 2019: see r 15.10(1)(d) of the Rules.
 At all times prior to and during the Relevant Period, including at all times from April 2019, deposited and withdrew unusually large amounts of money into and from his accounts, with the amounts increasing/escalating significantly over time: see Rows E1, E5, E8, E11, E16 and E18 above.
 He had multiple open accounts from 1 May 2019: see Rows B and G3 above.

-The need to clarify the nature and purpose of ongoing business relationship with Entain arose especially from the fact that his unusual transactional activity had occurred, and was occurring, at a time when he was facing charges for serious criminal offences (including money laundering): see especially Rows E2, E7 and E13 above.
-In monitoring Entain frequently determined that transactional activity was or "appeared" to be "recreational", but the determinations did not reflect the totality of available information: they were focussed wholly or primarily on betting activity, rather than transactional activity as a whole, and did not address the relevance of the adverse media reporting about serious criminal charges.
-Further, the reasoning process behind the determinations was not appropriately reviewed or subject to more detailed analysis as relevant patterns continued over time. due diligence records do not disclose that any appropriate consideration was given to whether his transactional activity and methods, especially the "cycling" of high value deposits with high value withdrawals, had indicia of money laundering or dealings with the proceeds of crime.
-Particulars: Without limiting Row G1 or Row G7, at no time from April 2019 until June 2023 was appropriately escalated to and/or considered by Entain's senior management, including for the purpose of determining whether to continue a business relationship with him.
-This was a measure appropriate to the circumstances that existed from April 2019: see r 15.10(6) of the Rules.
-G11 Escalation to and/or consideration by senior management was appropriate in, and at regular intervals from, April 2019, including: (i) in and from September 2019; (ii) in and from December 2020; (iii) in and from January 2022; and (iv) in and from August/September 2022.
-In relation specifically to continuation of the business relationship with
+• The need to clarify the nature and purpose of ongoing business relationship with Entain arose especially from the fact that his unusual transactional activity had occurred, and was occurring, at a time when he was facing charges for serious criminal offences (including money laundering): see especially Rows E2 , E7 and E13 above. • In monitoring transactional activity was or "appeared" to be "recreational", but the determinations did not reflect the totality of available information: they were focussed wholly or primarily on betting activity, rather than transactional activity as a whole, and did not address the relevance of the adverse media reporting about serious criminal charges.
+Further, the reasoning process behind the determinations was not appropriately reviewed or subject to more detailed analysis as relevant patterns continued over time. • due diligence records do not disclose that any appropriate consideration was given to whether his transactional activity and methods, especially the "cycling" of high value deposits with high value withdrawals, had indicia of money laundering or dealings with the proceeds of crime.
+G11 Without limiting Row G1 or Row G7 , at no time from April 2019 until June 2023 was appropriately escalated to and/or considered by Entain's senior management, including for the purpose of determining whether to continue a business relationship with him.
+Pa articulars: • This was a measure appropriate to the circumstances that existed from April 2019: see r 15.10(6) of the Rules. • Escalation to and/or consideration by senior management was appropriate in, and at regular intervals from, April 2019, including: (i) in and from September 2019; (ii) in and from December 2020; (iii) in and from January 2022; and (iv) in and from August/September 2022. • In relation specifically to continuation of the business relationship with